Frequently asked questions

 Few municipal electoral rolls have survived, and these are listed on the local history catalogue.
 The extant rolls for the former City of Prahran have been included in the DVD lending set of rate books, available for loan from the library.
 The extant rolls for the former City of Malvern are available to view on microfilm at the history centre.
 Access to the City of Stonnington’s current electoral rolls is not permitted.
 Access to Stonnington rolls less than 10 years old is only permitted on proof of identity.

-Are there any local historical societies in Stonnington?
+Are there any local historical societies or specialist libraries in Stonnington?